Welcome to our guide to the best garden shears for trimming hedges, bushes, shrubs and the edge of your lawn.

 How to choose the best garden shears

 There are two main types of garden shears: hedge and edging.
 Hedge shears are basically like a giant pair of scissors with two long blades of around 20cm in length and two equally long handles.
-Unlike secateurs which are designed for singular snipping and general plant maintenance, shears can cut through a swathe of foliage in one go and branches up to one inch in diameter in some cases.
+Unlike secateurs which are designed for singular snipping and general plant maintenance, shears can cut through a swathe of foliage in one go and branches up to about half an inch in diameter in some cases.
 They are ideal for trimming and styling hedges and shaping bushes.

 Edging shears usually have two extra long handles attached to a heavily angled blade so you can trim lawn edges while stooping instead of crouching.
 That said, you can also buy lawn edging shears for hand use.
 Normally these shears have a mechanism that allows you to turn the blade 360˚ so you can trim lawn edges from the top or the side.